-Intercom systems are often seen in flats, apartments and other multi-occupancy dwellings.
-There also popular with the disabled, anyone who cannot get to the front door quickly and those who want an extra layer of security.
+Intercom systems are often found in flats, apartments and other multi-occupancy dwellings.
+They’re also popular with the disabled, anyone who cannot get to the front door quickly and those who want an extra layer of security.

 Each flat required a handset wired to an entry panel on the front door.
 The door needed an electronic release lock so all of the occupants could open the lock remotely via the telephone.

 As James is an old friend and has tons of experience in renovating properties and similar home improvement projects, we took the opportunity to ask him how much the work cost and what other prices he received when he was gathering quotes.

 If you’re looking for a ballpark price for an intercom system connected to a door release lock, then this page is for you.